fajaragung/OrderingApp/README.md

 # OrderingApp
+* Author by Fajar Agung Pramana

 This is my first app, Hopefully useful

-* Author by Fajar Agung Pramana
+don't forget to give star :D